naomis-archive/Tic-Tac-Toe/README.md

 Think you can make the logic stronger and the game tougher?
 Feel free to submit a pull request containing your updated TypeScript file and complied JavaScript file.

-## Feedback and Other Issues
+## Feedback, Bugs, and Contributions

-If you have feedback or have found a bug, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).
+If you have feedback or a bug report, you can create a GitHub issue or [contact me directly](https://contact.nhcarrigan.com).

+If you would like to contribute to the project, you may create a Pull Request containing your proposed changes and I will review it as soon as I am able!